voxel51/fiftyone/docs/source/integrations/cvat.rst

-For example, the snippet below uploads the vehicle tracks in a video dataset along with their existing `type` attributes and requests that a new `make` attribute be populated without allowing edits of any other kind:
+For example, the snippet below uploads the vehicle tracks in a video dataset along with their existing `type` attributes and requests that a new `make` attribute be populated without allowing edits to the vehicle's `type`:

 .. code:: python
     :linenos: